liebermeister/model-balancing/README.md

 and the code itself is found on [our GitLab repository](https://gitlab.com/elad.noor/model-balancing)

 ### Example models
-Example model and data files can be found in the folder `resources`.
+Example model and data files can be found in the folder `resource-data`.
-The folder `resources/models` contains files for four different example models.
+The folder `resource-data/models` contains files for four different example models.
 Each model comes as an SBML (`.xml`) and an SBtab (`.tsv`) file.
 The folders `examples/results/[MODEL_NAME]` contains balancing results for a large number of model balancing problems with these models: artificial data for all 4 models, experimental data for the E coli model (folder `e_coli_noor_2016`).